Stop sign: Bicyclists

 In some jurisdictions, such as the U.S. state of Idaho, the traffic code allows for bicyclists approaching a stop sign to slow down and yield to conflicting traffic, then proceed without stopping unless safety requires a full stop.
 The Idaho law has been in effect since 1982 and has not been shown to be detrimental to safety.
 Since 2017, more states have implemented changes to the law similar to Idaho's: Delaware (2017), Oregon (2020), Washington (2020), Utah (2021) and North Dakota (2021).
-Cyclist advocacy groups have sought similar laws for other jurisdictions in the United States.
+Cyclist advocacy groups have sought similar "Idaho stop" laws for other jurisdictions in the United States.

 Disadvantages

 Stop sign placement can pose difficulties and hazards in applications where cross traffic is not controlled by a sign or light.
 Relatively long distance between the stop sign and the crossroad facilitates accurate perception of the speed of approaching cross traffic, but lengthens the time and distance required to enter and clear the junction.
 Relatively short distance between the stop sign and the crossroad shortens the time required for safe passage through the intersection, but degrades the ability of the stopped driver to accurately perceive the speed of approaching cross traffic.
 Specifically, drivers approaching an intersection from beyond the subtended angular velocity detection threshold (SAVT) limit may be perceived by a stopped driver as standing still rather than approaching, which means the stopped driver may not make an accurate decision as to whether it is safe to proceed past the stop sign.
 Whether the distance between the stop sign and the crossroad is officially short or is shortened by drivers creeping past the stop line, they can lose the visual acuity of lateral motion, leaving them to rely on the SAVT.
-This can make it difficult to accurately estimate the movement of approaching cross traffic.
-According to recent game-theoretical analysis, at intersections where all directions face stop signs, drivers have strong incentives to run the stop sign; A better solution is to randomly remove one stop sign from all directions, which could lead to significant efficiency gains while ensure safe traffic.
+This can make it challenging to accurately estimate the movement of approaching cross traffic.
+According to recent game-theoretical analysis, at intersections where all directions face stop signs, drivers have strong incentives to run the stop sign.
+A better solution is to randomly remove one stop sign from all directions, which could lead to significant efficiency gains while ensuring safe traffic.